Why Return Mail Happens & How To Reduce It

 If you get a large amount of returns in just a day or two it can seem overwhelming and feel like you are exceeding 10%.
 Bulk returns are usually an accumulation of the returns from 6-8 weeks of mailings.
 The Post Office will sometimes hold all returns and deliver all at once.
 You can check for the date stamp or look up address on the list sent in your weekly email to see the time period of your returns.

 If your return rate ever exceeds 10% of postcards mailed, that would be high and we will gladly research returns above this threshold.

-While Returns are a bummer, we hope you can see that we are working hard to make sure our list is the best it can be.
-We really do want you to have the cleanest list possible so your direct mail program is successful.
+While returns are a bummer, we hope you can see that we are working hard to make sure our list is the best it can be.
+We want you to have the cleanest list possible so your direct mail program is successful.

 Direct Mail & Automated Postcards Work!